stfnwong/slzlm/README.md

 # Shit LZ-based Langauge Models

+## THIS BRANCH `[lzw-multi-impl]`
+This branch should not be used for anything.
+Its just a dead-end branch to dump the various implementations I tried for LZW.
+The variations are more to do with what input types are accepted or produced (eg: encoding from a `std::stringstream` rather than a variation in algorithm implementation.
+The branch is for posterity in case I want to grab the source for those implementations at some future time.

 So this [gzip thing](https://aclanthology.org/2023.findings-acl.426/) got in the news lately and I thought it would be interesting to write an LZ compressor and decompressor.